 Multiply by the number of games on each platform.
 You will get an idea of the hours of entertainment this console can provide.

-ATTENTION: In My Retro Library there are more games that are compatible with this Raspberry Pi Console.
+ATTENTION: In My Retro Library there are more games than are compatible with this Raspberry Pi Console.
 Check it out!

 Make your own Raspberry Pi Console Emulator!

 If you don't want to mess with complicated installations, configuration problems and hours of troubleshooting and troubleshooting stories.
-I recommend that you take a look at the Raspberry Pi console already assembledconfigured and customised in SNES style.
+I recommend you take a look at the Raspberry Pi Console already assembled, configured and customised in SNES style.

-In addition, it comes all these pre-loaded games so you don't have to waste your time with anything.
+Plus, it comes pre-loaded with all these games so you don't have to waste your time with anything.
 Just plug it all in and get going.

 However, if you are adventurous and you want to make your own emulator, here are the materials you will need.
 Here are the materials you would need for your Raspberry Pi Console Emulator: